fabriguespe/fabriguespe/README.md

 💛 I like software ecosystems and to angel invest in early-stage startups that I'm passionate about.

-🎉 If I'm not working, I'm likely traveling or having fun with friends and family.

 [Message me on Converse 💬](https://converse.xyz/dm/0x7E0b0363404751346930AF92C80D1fef932Cc48a)

 ### Projects